35 communication games for effective, empathetic teams

 Start by sharing the three metaphor cards for what is bright, (clear, common knowledge) what is blurry, (known but not spoken about openly) and blind (not known and should be).
 Have groups arranged by role or department then create a presentation of what is bright, blurry or blind for them and their department to share with the rest of the organization.
 Follow with some reflection on the process and consider how you can help blind issues surface, what you can do to ensure blurry issues become bright and how to better communicate any concerns between teams in the future.

-Communication techniques to improve empathy and understanding
+Communication exercises to improve empathy and understanding

 Without empathy and understanding, working with others can prove difficult, if not impossible.
 Whether it’s how we communicate in the workplace or converse in our interpersonal relationships, it can always be helpful to find ways to empathize with the other person and understand their position.